-Intentional Food Practice: If growing anything is not in your near future, make a conscious decision to only buy local produce from farmer’s markets.
+Intentional Food Practice: If growing things is not in your near future, make a conscious decision to only buy local produce from farmer’s markets.
 You’ll be supporting small business owners, contributing to your community’s local economy, eating healthier and fresher foods, spending less money on groceries, reducing your produce’s food mileage, helping regenerate the soil, and eating sustainably sourced seasonal goods.

 6. Buy in Bulk: